-Will You Write or Edit?
+Will You Write or Edit as a Freelancer?

 Although I've aimed this course at freelance writers, the reality is that there's a fair amount of overlap between writing and editing - and I want to briefly discuss each of them at this stage.
+We'll also continue to keep editing in mind as a possibility throughout the course.

-Writing obviously means you're producing material yourself.
+Writing means you're producing material yourself.
 This can be very rewarding, if (like me!) you actively enjoy the process of writing - but it can also be draining if it's what you do all day, every day.

-Editing means you're working on material that someone else has produced.
+Editing means you're working on material someone else has produced.
 This could be almost anything - a resume, a blog post, a novel - depending on the type of clients you work with.